erondpowell/directus/docs/app/content/collections.md

 :::tip

 Sorting saves a value in a [Sort Field](/reference/query/#sort).
-This value is used to return data in a custom order.
-This means that while the values in this Sort Field do get updated and modified, values in other Fields are not changed.
+This value is used to return data in a custom order, so that as values in the Sort Field are updated and modified, values in other Fields remain unchanged.

 :::